Mumbai Police register FIR against actor Ranveer Singh over nude pictures on social media

-The Mumbai Police on Tuesday registered a First Information Report (FIR) against Bollywood actor Ranveer Singh over his nude pictures on social media, an official said.
+The Mumbai Police on Tuesday filed an FIR against Bollywood actor and model Ranveer Singh for allegedly hurting the sentiments of women after photos of a nude photoshoot went viral on social media platforms sparking an outrage.

-A Mumbai-based Non-Governmental Organisation (NGO) had approached the Chembur police here with a complaint against the actor.
+Singh (37), has been booked under sections 509, 292, and 294 of the Indian Penal Code (IPC) and Section 67 A of the Information Technology Act.

 Check out DH's latest videos